sizovs/boring-stack/README.md

 For transactions that contain multiple statements where the first statement is not an INSERT, UPDATE, or DELETE, it is important to run the transaction as `.immediate()`.
 This ensures that SQLite will queue the write if other writes are in progress, respecting the `busy_timeout` pragma.
 If you forget to do this, SQLite will run the transaction in a deferred mode.
 This means it will attempt to acquire a write lock only when it first encounters the INSERT, UPDATE, or DELETE statement and won't respect `busy_timeout` if the database is locked for writing, leading to `sqlite_busy` errors.

 # Web analytics
-For web analytics I use self-hosted https://plausible.io, but https://goaccess.io is also a great option because it can run on the same server.
+For web analytics I use self-hosted https://plausible.io, but https://goaccess.io is also a great option because it can run on the same server (and it's not subject to ad-blocking).